mikeizbicki/cmc-csci040/project_05_twitter_clone/README.md

 1. Add a json endpoint for your messages route that returns the list of messages in json format instead of HTML format.

-1. Publish your website so that it can be accessed from other computers (see for example https://stackoverflow.com/questions/7023052/configure-flask-dev-server-to-be-visible-across-the-network).
+1. Publish your website so that it can be accessed from other computers.
    In order to get this credit, I must be able to access your webpage directly from my own computer by connecting to your IP address.
    This will likely require you to do a bit of research into networking.

+   > **HINT:**
+   > If you haven't actually tested connecting from a different computer that is not yours,
+   > you will not have done the extra credit correctly and will not get the points.

 The following tasks are worth 6 points each.
 Each of these tasks requires either more advanced SQL queries (i.e. `SELECT` statements) or modifying the underlying table schemas.

 1. Display only 50 messages at a time in the messages route, and include a button at the bottom to go to the "next" and "previous" message pages.